fishme/kirby_ckeditor/README.md

 To see the editor click inside the Textarea field.

+###update/change ckeditor

+If you want to change the setup from the ckeditor go to the page <http://ckeditor.com/download> and choose "customize".
+After the easy setup download the package directly inside /site/ckeditor/assets/js/

 ##Why?
 I know that Kirby2 works with Markdown and I like that.
 But in some cases it is necessary to have a simple Visual Editor for HTML Code.